babytech/gtemp/README.md

   0.0.4 --- refactor functions from pass the parameter of global struct to use the object of temp sensor

   0.0.5 --- add test suite to support unit test

+  0.0.6 --- provide to generate temperature daily and overall statics